WeTransfer/wetransfer_ruby_sdk/README.md

 Be sure to not commit this key to Github!
 If you do though, you can always revoke it and create a new key from within the portal.

 For configuring and storing secrets - like this API key - there are a variety of solutions.
-The smoothest here is creating a `.env` file:
+The smoothest here is creating a `.env` file, and use a gem like [dotenv](https://github.com/bkeepers/dotenv).

 Now that you've got a wonderful WeTransfer API key, create a .env file in your project folder: